PROFILE

 KEDO).

-to provide North Korea with 500,000 tons of
+agreed to provide North Korea with 500,000

-heavy fuel oil annually until the first
+tons of heavy fuel oil annually until the

-reactor was built.
+first reactor was built.

-- The U.S. and D.P.R.K. agreed to work
+- The United States and D.P.R.K. agreed to

-the five-megawatt reactor and dispose of it
+from the five-megawatt reactor and dispose

-in a safe manner that did not involve
+of it in a safe manner that did not involve

 reprocessing in the D.P.R.K.